Self Contrastive Learning for Session-based Recommendation: Introduction

-In this work, we argue that the importance of the uniformity of item representations has been considerably undervalued, and that intricate CL objectives could be streamlined.
-We propose a novel approach, \textit{Self Contrastive Learning} (\scl), which directly enforces the representation of each item distinct from those of all other items through a new loss objective and thus promotes a uniform distribution within the item representation space. \scl can be easily integrated into state-of-the-art models to effectively replace other CL objectives, eliminating the need for creating complex positive/negative samples or engaging in any form of data augmentation.
+\looseness -1 In this work, we argue that the importance of the uniformity of item representations has been considerably undervalued and that intricate CL objectives could be streamlined.
+We propose a novel approach, \textit{Self Contrastive Learning} (\scl), which directly enforces the representation of each item distinct from those of all other items through a new loss objective and thus promotes a uniform distribution within the item representation space. \scl can be easily integrated into SOTA models to effectively replace other CL objectives, eliminating the need for creating complex positive/negative samples or engaging in any form of data augmentation.
 Different from previous approaches in recommendation systems that utilise the CL \cite{xie2020contrastive,10.1145/3474085.3475665,10.1145/3511808.3557317,duorec2022,10.1145/3477495.3531937}, \scl represents the first attempt to simply enforce uniformity of item representation without resorting to other CL objectives.
-Through our research, we aim to address the following research questions: \begin{enumerate}[label=\subscript{\textbf{RQ}}{{\arabic*}}] \item To what extent does \scl enhance performance in session-based recommendation tasks? (\cref{sec:main_results}) \item How does \scl improve the model performance in terms of the alignment and uniformity of representations? (\cref{sec:alignment_uniformity}) \item Is the use of those sophisticated CL objectives still necessary in the presence of \scl? (\cref{sec:really_matter}) \item Can \scl maintain state-of-the-art performance with a low computational cost? (\cref{sec:computation_cost}) \end{enumerate}
+Through our research, we aim to address the following research questions: \begin{enumerate}[label=\subscript{\textbf{RQ}}{{\arabic*}}] \item To what extent does \scl improve the session-based recommendation tasks? (\cref{sec:main_results}) \item How does \scl improve the model performance in terms of the alignment and uniformity of representations? (\cref{sec:alignment_uniformity}) \item Are those sophisticated CL objectives still necessary in the presence of \scl? (\cref{sec:really_matter}) \item Can \scl maintain SOTA performance with a low computational cost? (\cref{sec:computation_cost}) \end{enumerate}